Numigi/odoo-product-addons/product_pricelist_direct_print_extended/README.rst

 Context
 --------
-The module `Product Pricelist Direct Print <https://github.com/OCA/product-attribute/tree/14.0/product_pricelist_direct_print>`_ allows you to send Products Prcielist to one or multiple partners.
+The module `Product Pricelist Direct Print <https://github.com/OCA/product-attribute/tree/14.0/product_pricelist_direct_print>`_ allows you to send Products Pricelists to one or multiple partners.

 The module adds a filter that allows you to send ``Product Pricelists`` only to Parent Partners.